d2foundry/hot-metal/docs/README.md

 ---
-description: Foundry is an advanced weapon roll explorer and buildcrafting tool for Destiny 2.
+description: Foundry is an advanced weapon roll explorer and buildcrafting tool for Destiny
 ---

 # Introduction

-This is an introduction to the documentation.
+Foundry is an advanced weapon roll explorer and buildcrafting tool for Destiny 2.